New Hampshire Divorce Procedures

 • The Petitioner sends the papers through the Sheriff

 There are cases wherein both the divorcing partners accede with each other to have a divorce, but may not agree regarding the distribution of property.
 In such a situation, they can file a Joint Petition for divorce along with a Personal Data Sheet.
-By filing these papers, the divorcing couple can save their money necessary for formal service of the legal documents.
+By filing these papers, the divorcing couples can save their money necessary for formal service of the legal documents.

 • Final Decree on divorce or legal separation